sphinx-doc/sphinx/doc/latex.rst

     key1=value1,key2=value2, ...

-- if a key is repeated, it is its last occurence which counts,
+- if a key is repeated, it is its last occurence which is used
-- spaces around the commas and equal signs are ignored.
+- spaces around the commas and equal signs are ignored

 If non-empty, it will be passed as argument to the ``\sphinxsetup`` command::